QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 ### How to Build the Flight Controller
-Now that all the soldering is done, the Flight Controller can be put together.
+Soldering is complete, the Flight Controller can now be put together.

-(You might need to use a round file to make the holes in the PCB slightly bigger.)
+(You might need to use a round file to make the holes in the PCB slightly bigger).

-* Attach 4 M3 x 30mm bolts with M3 nuts onto the bottom of the Pi
+* Attach 4 M3 x 30mm bolts with M3 nuts onto the bottom of the Pi.
-* Add M3 nuts for the Pi PCB to rest on
+* Add M3 nuts for the Pi PCB to rest on.

 <img width="400" src="images/Pi_with_bolts.png">

-* Place the Pi PCB on top of the Pi (Make sure the GPIO header lines up with the pins)
+* Place the Pi PCB on top of the Pi (Make sure the GPIO header lines up with the pins).
-* Add M3 nuts to keep the Pi PCB in place and as a spacer for the ESP PCB
+* Add M3 nuts to keep the Pi PCB in place and as a spacer for the ESP PCB.

 <img width="400" src="images/Pi_with_Pi_PCB.png">

-* Place the ESP PCB on top of the Pi PCB
+* Place the ESP PCB on top of the Pi PCB.
-* Add M3 nuts to keep the ESP PCB in place
+* Add M3 nuts to keep the ESP PCB in place.
-* Attach the USB A to Micro USB as shown below
+* Attach the USB A to Micro USB as shown below.

 <img width="400" src="images/FC.png">

 The Flight Controller is now built.
-With the USB memory stick you can now follow the [software setup](https://github.com/QUB-ASL/bzzz/blob/main/docs/SETUP.md) or come back to this at a later stage.
+With the USB memory stick you can follow the [software setup](https://github.com/QUB-ASL/bzzz/blob/main/docs/SETUP.md) or come back to this at a later stage.

 ### Screw frame together
-* Screw 4 M3 x 6mm screws into the underside of the controller case for anti-vibration board (you won't be able to access this later).
+* Screw 4 M3 x 6mm screws into the underside of the controller case for the anti-vibration board (you won't be able to access this later).

 <img width="400" src="images/Controller_case_with_bolts.png">

-* Screw controller case onto topside of 4 frame arms (16 M2.5 x 6mm  screws that come with frame).
+* Screw the controller case onto the topside of the 4 frame arms (16 M2.5 x 6mm  screws that come with frame).
-* Place anti-vibration board on 4 screw previously inserted and tighten nuts.
+* Place the anti-vibration board on the 4 screws previously inserted and tighten M3 nuts.

 <img width="600" src="images/Controller_case_and_arms.png">

-* Attach the 4 legs to the power distribution board support plate using 8 M2.5 x 12mm bolts, M2.5 washers and M2.5 nuts, to the inside countersunk holes only.
+* Attach the 4 legs to the inside countersunk holes of the power distribution board support plate using 8 M2.5 x 12mm bolts, M2.5 washers and M2.5 nuts.

 <img width="400" src="images/LEGS.png">